Pronounced: die-a-BET-ik in-sip-ih-duss

 These tests may be done to find the cause:

-Central DI is treated with a man-made hormone that takes the place of the one that a person's body makes to control urine.
+Central DI is treated with a man-made hormone that takes the place of the hormone that a person's body makes to control urine.

 NDI may be treated with: